Rosterfy takes a look at how Spark Event Group utilized Rosterfy's volunteer and workforce management solution to power some of Australia's leading...

 While Super Bowl LI has been over for a while now, there are some valuable lessons that we’ve been able to reflect on following our involvement in one of the world’s most watched events.
 We've summarized our top 5 learnings from The Super Bowl LI, designed to take your volunteer management program from good to great!

-The people of Houston are passionate about football and their city, that was made very clear during the lead up to the Super Bowl.
+The people of Houston are passionate about football and their city - that was made very clear during the lead up to the Super Bowl.
 Everyone wanted to participate and make sure that visitors to Houston had a sensational experience.
-This was paramount to the events success.
+This was paramount to the event's success.
 Workforce Managers received 35,000 applications for the 10,000 volunteer positions which gave an immediate indication of people’s desire to get involved.

 Having to sift through 35,000 applications sounds like a nightmare of a task.
 The Super Bowl implemented an online interviewing process which made for getting the very best volunteers far more efficient.
 It was exciting to see this process come to life and work so well at the Super Bowl.
-There were minimal mistakes, and people received volunteer positions best suited for their skillset.
+There were minimal mistakes, and people received volunteer positions best suited for their skill set.
 A lot of time and energy was saved by implementing an effective online interviewing process.

 We noticed that when it came to crunch time or things were slightly uncertain, that people naturally looked to leaders for advice and guidance.
 The Super Bowl is definitely a time when stress levels are high, but due to the experience of managers everyone was able to keep calm and continue to perform at their highest level.
 Effective leaders know that the buck stops with them.
 They are confident in their jobs, and they realise that their words and actions represent the event or company, and so act accordingly.
 Hiring managers and directors who successfully motivate and instil passion into their staff are crucial.

-5. Treat People Equally
+5. Treat people equally

 While respecting everyone equally seems like a no-brainer, it’s not always a given.
 No matter what their position, people were always treated as equal at Super Bowl LI.
 Showing appreciation to those who contribute to making an event a success goes a long way to building strong relationships as well as cultivates a willingness in staff to go the extra mile.